dylanjustice/dylanjustice-com/content/blog/teams-bot/index.md

 ### Testing

 With the bot and the api secured, the only thing left is to publish and test the bot from MS Teams.
 In the left side menu there is a "Publish" option, which takes you to the Publish page.
-Clicking the "Publish" button will start the process of making the bot available in MS Teams and through the demo webiste.
+Clicking the "Publish" button will start the process of making the bot available in MS Teams and through the demo website.
 After a few minutes, the bot becomes available and has an option to open in Teams.
 I had to make quite a few *adjustments* to make everything work correctly.
 There is a web client in the PVA editor that allows live testing your changes, but to test it out in MS Teams, it needs to be re-published each time.
 To name a few:
 * Lining up the JSON response in the flow and the api
 * Reworking the topic logical flow for dialog